eliasdoehne/stellaris-dashboard/README.md

 ```
 when using the dashboard.

-If you are not using any mods and installed Stellaris in the default location at (`C:/Program Files (x86)/Steam/steamapps/common/Stellaris/` on windows), there is a good chance that everything will work without any additional actions.
+If you installed Stellaris in the default location at (`C:/Program Files (x86)/Steam/steamapps/common/Stellaris/` on windows), there is a good chance that everything will work without any additional actions.
+If your game (or Steam library) is not in the default location, you will need to change the "Stellaris install folder" setting and restart the dashboard.

-However, if you use mods that add new names, if you play the game in another language, or if your Stellaris game files (or steam library) are in a different location, you will need to take some manual actions.
-While the dashboard application itself does not have any kind of localization (yet), you can also change the localization_file_dir to have names rendered in your preferred language.

-In this case, you can fix it like this:
-- Make sure there is a single folder containing all required localization files ending in `.yml`, including the files from your stellaris game and from all mods that introduce new names.
-You might need to collect these files yourself and copy them to a convenient location.
-The file names you use does not matter, the dashboard will take them all and build one big name mapping.
-- Update the `Stellaris localization folder` in the dashboard settings (or edit it in config.yml).
-Restart the dashboard program.
-- Look in the dashboard program for some output like `Loaded 162 localization files from <path-to-your-stellaris>/localisation/english` or similar that matches the number of files you prepared.
+If you play the game in another language, you can change the "Stellaris language" and restart the dashboard.
+Note that this setting should be the language code used by the game (ie `l_braz_por`, `l_english`, `l_french`, `l_german`, `l_japanese`, `l_korean`, `l_polish`, `l_russian`, `l_simp_chinese`, `l_spanish`).

+If you use mods that add new names, the dashboard *should* automatically find the required files.
+Note that if you restart change your mod list, any new modded names will not be loaded until you restart the dashboard.
+If modded names are not working at all, you might need to change your "Stellaris user data folder" setting and restart the dashboard.
+This should be the folder containing the `dlc_load.json` file as well as the `mod/` folder.

 ## Colors